 The tale is, as any good tale is, about many things, but I suppose the paramount is redemption: what is redemption in a non-theological sense?
 How is it achieved?
 Can it be achieved?
 Along with such considerations are keen glances cast from a remarkable variety of angles into the quality and qualities of modern life and the human condition, plus some ruminations on quantum reality.

-I have classed Harrison overall as a four-star author, and I toy often with the idea of the maximum five stars (held back mainly, I suppose, by a reluctance to so designate any writer still working); but I reckon this book, on its own, I’d give (a still highly respectable) three stars.
+I have classed Harrison overall as a five-star author; but I reckon this book, on its own, I’d give (a still highly respectable) three stars.
 My reluctance derives in the main from a feeling that not all the parts mesh as they should.
 It is not the twinned narratives: that duality is an essential feature of the tale’s structure.
 It is hard to say much more without breaking into spoiler territory, but let me try.
 There is an element in the tale, a strong element, that seems to be an evolution of ideas seen in Harrison’s short story "The Horse of Iron and How We Can Know It" crossed with a motif from In Viriconium (a motif that recurs in Harrison’s work), but it seems to have been introduced into this novel more by calculation, by an auctorial desire to have that peculiar element manifest itself in the tale, than by natural evolution of the ideas and circumstances of the tale.
 That may be a completely false reading of the actuality, but it is how it struck me.

 All for all, though, this book is masterly tale-telling.